Frequently Asked Questions

 What services do you provide?

-Lindegard Therapy provides 1:1 ABA & Speech Therapy, Parent Coaching, Home Coaching, Intensive Programming (Toilet Training, Sleep Training & Feeding), Classroom Support
+Lindegard Therapy provides 1:1 ABA, Speech Therapy, Parent Coaching, Home Coaching, Intensive Programming (Toilet Training, Sleep Training & Feeding), and Classroom Support.

 How is insurance handled?